getnamo/NodeJs-Unreal/README.md

 #### npm modules

 For v0.1, install your npm modules manually via powershell (can be locally installed).
 Location of the embedded npm.exe is: ```Plugins/nodejs-ue4/Source/ThirdParty/node```.
 Improvement to this is planned (https://github.com/getnamo/nodejs-ue4/issues/2)

+#### Multiple scripts

+Works, just add another component and all action for a script will be filtered to only communicate to the component that launched it.